gregjbs/docker-gitolite-cgit/README.md

 ## Updating / recreating container

 If you have deleted the exiting container or wish to update it with a newer version, just run the "Final launch" step again.
-The server RSA key will change but all your data are kept in Docker volume (or bindmount) .
+All your data are kept in Docker volume (or bindmount) .

 ### .htaccess authentication